 Each Date with Death Club can be tailored to meet the needs of the community where it takes place, the interests of the participants, and the skills of the facilitator.

 Much love and labor went into the development of the DwDC Curriculum, generated from years of spiritual practice, learning and sharing, accompanying those who were dying, and existing in this mortal world.
+A great way to explore mortality.

 Its use is available to those with positive, justice-affirming, generative intention and impact in their community and this world.